 "I see," she said in a strained voice that sounded unfamiliar to him.
-But it was replaced in a second by her usual, light speak.
+But he had little time to dwell on it as her tone once again became energetic.
 "Lee-sensei was on duty, huh?
 It's a bit scary to think of him in that role."
 She laughed at the thought beside him.
 "I'll come with you, if you don't mind.
 You can tell us both.
 And I'm still paying"

 He nodded his consent.

-Neji clenched his jaw as more people from Lee's favorite Sashimi bar began to take notice of their conversation as his bob-haired teammate became more enthused.
+Neji clenched his jaw.
+More people from Lee's favorite Sashimi bar began to take notice of their conversation as his bob-haired teammate became more enthused.
 And loud.
 "You needn't exaggerate its importance, Lee," he reprimanded.

 "But it is important!"
 Lee insisted.
 "The day a loved one is raised from a familiar spirit to an ancestor is an auspicious time!"

 "Lee," Tenten said, drawing out the end of his name to ensure he was listening, "Stop it.
 You know Neji doesn't believe in things like spirits and ghosts."